Program implementation process

 To obtain the necessary regulatory approval to launch Hanover Energy Choice, the Town must first create an Aggregation Plan and make it available for public review and comment.
 The Aggregation Plan is a high-level authorization document that lays out the program structure and demonstrates how Hanover will meet regulatory requirements.

-• Hanover’s Aggregation Plan and other aggregation documents will be made available for a 30-day public review and comment period from March 18 – April 17, 2024, and a presentation about the Aggregation Plan will be delivered to the public on March 18.
+• Hanover’s Aggregation Plan and other aggregation documents were made available for a 30-day public review and comment period from March 18 – April 17, 2024, and a presentation about the Aggregation Plan was delivered to the public on March 18.

 3. Regulatory review and approval